Loading...

 Issues teams running this template most often surface in practice:

-The advisor can greet customers well but still struggles to recommend the right product or shade.
+The advisor can describe products but struggles to recommend the right item for a customer’s stated need.

 Common use cases